hfp/xconfigure/config/cp2k/README.md

   exe/Linux-x86-64-intelx/cp2k.psmp workload.inp
 ```

+**NOTE**: it is not recommended to use `I_MPI_PIN_PROCESSOR_LIST` for hybrid codes (MPI and OpenMP).

-It is recommended to set `I_MPI_DEBUG=4`, which displays/logs the pinning and thread affinization (with no performance penalty) at startup of the application.
+To display and log the pinning and thread affinization at the startup of an application, `I_MPI_DEBUG=4` can be used with no performance penalty.
 The recommended `I_MPI_PIN_ORDER=bunch` ensures that ranks per node are split as even as possible with respect to sockets e.g., running 36 ranks on a 2x20-core system puts 2x18 ranks (instead of 20+16 ranks).
 To [plan](#plan-script) for running on 8 nodes (with above mentioned 48-core systems) may look like:

 ```text
 ./plan.sh 8 48